lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 Default design parameters assume the system characteristics as below:

 - `kmac_pkg::RegLatency`: The register write takes 5 cycles.
-- `kmac_pkg::Sha3Latency`: Keccak round latency takes 72 cycles, which is the masked version of the Keccak round.
+- `kmac_pkg::Sha3Latency`: Keccak round latency takes 96 cycles, which is the masked version of the Keccak round.

 The message FIFO does not generate the masked message data.
 Incoming message bistream is not sensitive to the leakage.
-So if the `EnMasking` parameter is set, the second share of the message bistream is zero.
+If the `EnMasking` parameter is set and {{<regref "CFG_SHADOWED.msg_mask" >}} is enabled, the message is masked upon loading into the Keccak core using the internal entropy generator.
 The secret key, however, is stored as masked form always.

 ### Keccak State Access